muydanny/backend-curriculum-site/module3/lessons/consuming_an_api.md

 GET https://api.congress.gov/v3/member
 ```

 along with our API key in a header.
-Keep in mind that if you are not passing your API key as a `X-API-KEY` header, you will need to pass it as a query param:
+Keep in mind that if you are not passing your API key as a `X-API-Key` header, you will need to pass it as a query param:

 ```bash
 GET https://api.congress.gov/v3/member?api_key=[CONGRESS_API_KEY]
 ```

 Using this information, see if you can hit the API endpoint using Postman.
-I do want to note that with the request above, we are getting a list of all members, regardless of their state and their chamber (some will be from the Senate, and others from the House of Representatives).
+Note that with the request above, we are getting a list of all members, regardless of their state and their chamber (some will be from the Senate, and others from the House of Representatives).

 ### Make the Request